UBC-MDS/pypuck/README.md

 [![Documentation Status](https://readthedocs.org/projects/pypuck/badge/?version=latest)](https://pypuck.readthedocs.io/en/latest/?badge=latest)

-: Functions to access the publicly available but undocumented NHL.com API
+: Functions to access the publicly available but undocumented NHL.com API so that you can will all the money in the hockey pool...

 ### Installation: